tbs1980/NumericalIntegration/README.md

 C++ functionality has been created for the calculation of Gauss-Kronrod Quadrature Weights and Abscissa based on previous work by Dirk Laurie, Walter Gautschi, and Robert Piessens', et. al.  This work has also been templated/extended to allow multiple precision by Pavel Holoborodko, Sreekumar Thaitara Balan, Mark Sauder, and Matt Beall.
 Additional contribution to the Piessens' method for calculations of the nodes/weights was provided by John Burkardt.

 Laurie's (a.k.a.
-Golub-Welsch), algorithm as implemented is outlined in the the following publication:
+Golub-Welsch), algorithm as implemented is outlined in the following publication:

-	Calculation of Gauss-Kronrod Quadrature Rules, Dirk P. Laurie Mathematics of Computation, Volume 66, Number 219, July 1997, Pages 1133 {1145 S 0025-5718(97)00861-2:
+	Calculation of Gauss-Kronrod Quadrature Rules, Dirk P. Laurie Mathematics of Computation, Volume 66, Number 219, July 1997, Pages 1133-1145 S 0025-5718(97)00861-2:

 Walter Gautschi's OPQ Matlab library can be found at: https://www.cs.purdue.edu/archives/2002/wxg/codes/OPQ.html, and the work cited by the above: